intari/readingtracker/README.md

 License: Creative commons
 You are free to use this icon for commercial purposes, to share or to modify it.
 In exchange, it's necessary to credit the author for the original creation.
 * [Parse Team (currently at Facebook)](https://parse.com/about) for Parse Platform (and ParseUI-Android sample)
+* [Mantano SAS](www.mantano.com/mantano-reading-platform/) for Mantano Premium.
+This is best E-Book reader I have so far, even accounting for occasional glitches with Cloud Service and crashes with badly formatted books.
+Current version of Reading Tracker only support Mantano as data source